satand/strimzi-mirroring/README.md

 # Strimzi mirroring with MirrorMaker2 and Submariner

 ## Introduction
-This repository aims to show how it's possible to configure a couple of kafka clusters each of them in a different k8s cluster to have a mirroring process from one to another kafka installation using MirrorMaker2 as mirror manager and Submariner as networking infrastructure to enable direct and secure networking between the k8s clusters.
+The aim of this repository is to show how it's possible to configure a couple of kafka clusters each of them in a different k8s cluster to have a mirroring process from one to another kafka installation using MirrorMaker2 as mirror manager and Submariner as networking infrastructure to enable direct and secure networking between the k8s clusters.

-This scenario could be used in a lot of [use cases](https://developers.redhat.com/articles/2023/11/13/demystifying-kafka-mirrormaker-2-use-cases-and-architecture#use_cases):
+This scenario could be used in a lot of [use cases](https://developers.redhat.com/articles/2023/11/13/demystifying-kafka-mirrormaker-2-use-cases-and-architecture#use_cases) for example:
 * DR (Disaster Recovery)
 * Data isolation
 * Data aggregation